tablecheck/vesper-icons/README.md

 # Vesper Icons

-Icon font for the web, compatible with [Font Awesome](http://fontawesome.io/) version 4.x
+Icon font for the web, compatible with [Font Awesome](http://fontawesome.io/) version 4.x, made by by [KK Vesper](http://kkvesper.jp/)

 ### WARNING